muratk3n/thirdwave/en/README.md

 ---

-I'll always remember that name through the Dennis Miller joke "[Something] looks shakier than a rescue dog in Phil Spector's house".
+I'll always remember that name through the Dennis Miller joke "... looks shakier than a rescue dog in Phil Spector's house".

 "Phil Spector: Pop producer jailed for murder dies at 81"